jetthoughts/jetthoughts.github.io/content/blog/how-vet-hire-engineers-as-non-technical-founder-startup-developers/index.md

 ## 1. Write Down Your Idea

 Write what you want to build.
-Please keep it simple.
-Please describe the problem and how your product solves it.
+Please keep it simple!
+Describe the problem and how your product solves it.
 Refer to [Geoffry Moore's “vision of the product”](https://martinfowler.com/articles/lean-inception/write-product-vision.html).

 ## 2. (Optional) Get a Tech Advisor

 Find a senior tech lead or a part-time CTO.
 They can help you hire the right developer.

 This is the best option.
-It is even cheaper than hiring a development agency (dev shop).
+It is even cheaper and safer than hiring a development agency (dev shop).
 They know what to look for in a good developer and can guide you through the process.

 Learn about the benefits of a [Fractional CTO](https://jetthoughts.com/services/fractional-cto/).
 See how to [recruit one at zero cost](https://www.linkedin.com/pulse/recruit-fractional-cto-zero-cost-jetthoughts-mow1f/).